List of Scooby-Doo characters: Brad Chiles and Judy Reeves

 Bradley "Brad" Chiles and Judy Reeves (voiced by Tim Matheson and Tia Carrere as adults, Nolan North and Kari Wahlgren as young adults) are members of the original Mystery Incorporated and the birth parents of Fred Jr. When Fred Jones Sr. abducts Fred to keep Brad and Judy from returning to Crystal Cove, the two continue to live their lives under secret identities as the Sternums, a couple who invent traps and help mystery solvers.

 In the rebooted timeline depicted in the series finale "Come Undone", the two are obstetricians who were never separated from Fred.

+Kriegstaffebots

+The Kriegstaffebots (voiced by Dee Bradley Baker) are the robotic minions of Professor Pericles that have a World War II-themed design to them.

 Nova

 Nova (vocal effects provided by Jennifer Hale, speaking voiced provided by Amy Acker) is Brad and Judy's pet Cocker Spaniel that Scooby-Doo is infatuated with.
 She is placed in a coma in "The Horrible Herd", later being possessed by the Anunnaki, who warn Mystery Inc. of the Evil Entity.